FilledStacks/responsive_builder/README.md

 This widget can be seen as a duplicate of the `OrientationBuilder` that comes with Flutter, but the point of this library is to help you produce a readable responsive UI code base.
 As mentioned in the [follow along tutorial](https://youtu.be/udsysUj-X4w) I didn't want responsive code riddled with conditionals around orientation, `MediaQuery` or Renderbox sizes.
 That's why I created this builder.

 The usage is easy.
-Provider a builder function that returns a UI for each of the orientations.
+Provide a builder function that returns a UI for each of the orientations.

 ```dart
 // import the package